 Her late Majesty Queen Elizabeth 11 famously once said that if Kent is the garden of England, Shropshire is surely the secret garden of England.
 However, sadly, like the rest of England we have lost 50% of our orchards and 97% of our wildflower meadows in the last half century.
 Loss of habitat (feeding grounds and shelter) is contributing to the decline in so many of our native insects, mammals and birds.

 There are initiatives throughout Shropshire trying to reverse the decline.
 By way of example, Restoring Shropshire’s Verges Project is making significant progress in South Shropshire and regularly offers help to our Parish Council in its attempt to restore some of the verges in North Shropshire.
-Thus far, work has been carried out on a verge in the centre of Welshampton and further work is planned on another Welshampton verge this month.
-Thereafter it is hoped to work on verges both in Lyneal and Colemere.
-The Working Group aims to turn certain verges into wildlife corridors whilst always maintaining safety for road users.
+Thus far, work has been carried out on two verges in the centre of Welshampton.
+We must now wait and see whether our work proves successful.
+We may not see the rewards until 2026 or beyond.
+We do wish to work on verges in Lyneal and Colemere also but to this end we rely on volunteers within our Working Group and must look to them for any further commitment.
+The Parish Council aims to turn certain verges into wildlife corridors whilst always maintaining safety for road users

 The Big Green Day in 2023 focused on education in respect of the Meres and the Mosses, composting, waste management, verge rewilding, meadow creation, butterfly conservation and much more.
 There were stands with exhibits and representatives available throughout the day to inform and advise.
 Further, two speakers in addition dealt with verge rewilding and meadow creation.